 If you’d like to train yourself to sit up straight, this gadget and app may work for you.
 Just stick the device on your back, and it will vibrate if your posture is poor and will also track your progress.
 You can turn off the buzzing; if you do, your phone will let you know if you’ve had bad posture for 15 minutes straight.
 We dug the device when we tried it out, so you can read our review here.

-This posture corrector straightens shoulders and back and is a quick way to stop slouching and hunching when sitting with rounded shoulders.
-Writes one reviewer, "I've started to feel the therapeutic effect already after a couple of days."
+This posture corrector offers back and shoulder support and is a quick way to stop slouching and hunching when sitting with rounded shoulders.
+As one reviewer writes, “Very helpful for maintaining good form and avoiding pulled muscles.”

 Massagers and foam rollers